What are immigration removal centres?

 Throughout the first decade of the Twenty First Century, there were a number of concerns about the conditions inside Immigration Removal Centres.

 In February 2002, violence broke out at the Yarl’s Wood centre in Bedfordshire.
-It was alleged that the violence erupted because the firm running the facility, Group 4, refused medical treatment to a detainee, but this is denied by the company.
+It was alleged that the violence erupted because the firm running the facility, Group 4, refused medical treatment to a detainee, but this was denied by the company.
 The rioting resulted in a break-out and a fire that destroyed half of the £100 million centre.
 It was subsequently revealed that none of the UK’s removal centres had sprinklers for putting out fires.

 There has also been publicity about overcrowding and poor conditions in detention centres.
 In 2006 chief inspector of prisons Anne Owers said inefficient and inhumane centres treated immigrants like “parcels”.
 Her comments did not improve a year later, noting concerns about access to key services remained.
 She said immigrants were spending “unacceptably long periods” locked in single rooms at Colnbrook centre near Heathrow airport.